Jako/PDFResource/core/components/pdfresource/docs/index.md

-# PDFresource
+# PDFResource

-PDFresource is a MODX Revolution extra that converts resources to PDF files using [mPDF](http://www.mpdf1.com/).
+PDFResource is a MODX Revolution extra that converts resources to PDF files using [mPDF](http://www.mpdf1.com/).

 ### Requirements